AryamanReddi99/Creature-Forest/README.md

 A payoff matrix can have one or several equilibria (which may or may not be true Nash Equilibria) depending on the interaction scores **(a, b, c ,d)** between strategies.

-**Example 1**
+**Example**
-What if, instead of fighting to the death, hawks left encounters wounded but with a 25% chance of survival?
+What if, instead of fighting to the death, hawks left encounters with each other wounded but with a 25% chance of survival?

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/modified-hawks-expectance.png" width="300">